HeathWang/HWPanModal/README.md

 ## Features
-1. Supports any type of `UIViewController`
+1. Supports any type of `UIViewController` to present.
+2. Support View which inherit from `HWPanModalContentView` to present.
-2. Seamless transition between modal and content
+3. Seamless transition between modal and content.
-3. Support two kinds of dismissal gestureRecognizer interaction
+4. Support two kinds of dismissal gestureRecognizer interaction
     1. Pan gesture direction up&down
     2. Pan gesture direction right, you can swipe on screen edge to dismiss controller.
-4. Support write your own animation for presenting VC.
+5. Support write your own animation for presenting VC.
-5. Support config animation `Duration`, `AnimationOptions`, `springDamping`.
+6. Support config animation `Duration`, `AnimationOptions`, `springDamping`.
-6. Support config background alpha or `blur` background.
+7. Support config background alpha or `blur` background.
 Note: Dynamic change blur effect ONLY works on iOS9.0+.
-7. Show / hide corner, indicator.
+8. Show / hide corner, indicator.
-8. Auto handle UIKeyboard show/hide.
+9. Auto handle UIKeyboard show/hide.
-9. Hight customize indicator view.
+10. Hight customize indicator view.
-10. Touch event response can pass through to presenting VC.
+11. Touch event response can pass through to presenting VC.

 More config pls see [_HWPanModalPresentable.h_](https://github.com/HeathWang/HWPanModal/blob/master/Sources/Presentable/HWPanModalPresentable.h) declare.

+### What's different between UIViewController and HWPanModalContentView to present ?

+From version 0.6.0, this framework support using `HWPanModalContentView` to present from bottom, that means we can add subview(inherit from `HWPanModalContentView`) to the target view that you want to show.

+The different is `HWPanModalContentView` is just a view, and support some animations, unlike present ViewController, you will got ViewController life circle, and navigation stack.

+`HWPanModalContentView` limit:
+* Currently not support screen rotation.
+* Not support edge horizontal pan to dismiss.
+* Not support customize presentingVC animation.
+(There is no presentingVC for view).

 ## TODO